 The West Stadium was demolished in the summer of 1976.
 The East Stadium continued to be used for recreation and intramural sports.
 Athletes used the 440 yard track and the Marching Band used the old football field as practice facilities.
 The rest of East Stadium was used to store university property.
 In the summer of 1987, East Stadium was demolished because it was not cost effective to repair the structure.
 The track and football field were also removed and the space once occupied by O. R. Latham Stadium was converted into the large parking lot, just west of the Schindler Education Center, at a cost of about $350,000.

-This photograph was taken of Latham Field and Stadium facing northwest.
-If they were still in place today, vehicles would be driving on busy Hudson Road behind or west of the stadium.
+If Latham Stadium were still in place today, vehicles would be driving on busy Hudson Road behind or west of the stadium.
 The UNI-Dome is standing today west of the Stadium in the field.

-Compiled by Library Assistant Gail Briddle; edited by University Archivist Gerald L. Peterson, July 2001; substantially revised by Gerald L. Peterson, with research assistance by Student Assistant Anthony Boggs, October 2003; last updated, November 3, 2011 (GP).
+Compiled by Library Assistant Gail Briddle; edited by University Archivist Gerald L. Peterson, July 2001; substantially revised by Gerald L. Peterson, with research assistance by Student Assistant Anthony Boggs, October 2003; last updated, November 3, 2011 (GP); photos and citations updated by Graduate Assistant Eliza Mussmann February 1, 2023.